 The main treatment is to change your LIFESTYLE by recommending weight loss through including low-calorie foods with moderate exercise activities.
 This will improve the effectiveness of medication and infertility.
 Using PILLS that contain estrogen and progestin can decrease androgen levels and maintain estrogen.
 PROGESTIN THERAPY can regulate the menstrual period, and 14 days every 1 to 2 months can decrease androgen production.
 Many medications like CLOMIPHENE, an oral drug, are taken in the first part of the menstrual cycle to improve ovulation and help become pregnant.
 SPIRONOLACTONE (Aldactone), which prevents the action of androgen on the skin, can prevent the effects of excessive hair growth and acne.
 EFLORNITHINE, a cream, can be used to slow down the excess amount of facial hair growth.
 ACNE TREATMENT, including proper medication such as pills, creams or gels, can improve acne.

 SCHEDULE A CONSULTATION FOR PCOS DOCTOR IN THE UK

-One of the best PCOS fertility treatments in London, according to medical reports, is that many women are suffering from PCOS.
+One of the best PCOS fertility treatments in UK, according to medical reports, is that many women are suffering from PCOS.
 We understand the seriousness and difficulty of coping with this problem.
 Considering the sensitivity of this issue, experienced doctors from PCOS Relief are working for women suffering from PCOS to cure this issue.

 Women who are living in the UK may be glad to know that PCOS Relief provides support and advice on how to self manage your condition.
 We work with experienced Healthcare professionals such as Doctors, Gynecologists, personal trainers, dietician, nutritionist, qualified Mental Health Consultants and much more.
 The best PCOS support group in the UK.